petru-acsinte/petru-acsinte/README.md

 # Hi, I'm Petru 👋

-Senior Java backend developer with 20+ years of enterprise experience, specializing in REST API design, performance optimization, and large-scale distributed systems.
+Senior Java backend developer with 20+ years of experience building and optimizing enterprise systems, specializing in REST APIs, performance tuning, and large-scale data processing — including improvements that reduced API response times by up to 70%.

-My GitHub projects focus on modernizing that foundation — practicing and learning the cloud-native technologies I want to add to my toolkit: microservices, containerization, CI/CD pipelines, and cloud deployment.
+My GitHub projects focus on modernizing that foundation through a hands-on system design project exploring cloud-native architecture: microservices, containerization, CI/CD, and cloud deployment.

 ---